-Notes to Consolidated Financial Statements For the Years ended December 31, 2015, 2014 and 2013 (amounts in thousands except per share amounts)
+Notes to Consolidated Financial Statements For the Years ended December 31, 2016, 2015 and 2014 (amounts in millions except per share amounts)

 1. Business Overview and Summary of Significant Accounting Policies

 Business

 Alexion Pharmaceuticals, Inc. (Alexion, the Company, we, our or us) is a biopharmaceutical company focused on serving patients with devastating and ultra-rare disorders through the innovation, development and commercialization of life-transforming therapeutic products.